ZoeyVid/ZoeyVid-Bot/README.md

-# SanCrafHandy-Bot
+# ZoeyVidHandy-Bot

-The Bot of the SanCraftHandy Discord Server!
+The Bot of the ZoeyVidHandy Discord Server!